marcellomontemagno/marcellomontemagno.github.io/_posts/2017-04-14-Everything-you-need-to-know-about-objects-in-JS-from-object-literals-to-ES6-classes-inheritance-included.md

 ---
 layout: post
 title: Everything you need to know about objects in JS, From object literals to ES6 classes, inheritance included
+metaDescription: A comprehensive guide on objects in javascript with a comparison between different styles and examples of inheritance
 category: Javascript
 ---